rufuspollock-okfn/bibserver/README.rst

 2. [optional] Create a virtualenv and enable it::

+    # in bash
     virtualenv {myenv}
     . {myenv}/bin/activate

 3. Get the source::

-    # by convention we put it in the virtualenv but you can be put anywhere
+    # by convention we put it in the virtualenv but you can put anywhere
     mkdir {myenv}/src
     git clone https://github.com/okfn/bibserver {myenv}/src/